Orange Personal Injury Lawyers

 1 in 5 men experiences sexual violence in their lifetimes.

-To prevent the above, the CDC recommends things like booster seats, child restraints and seatbelts for auto accidents, creating a culture of sports safety, making fall prevention education part of clinical care, drug care overdose prevention, safe, nurturing care for kids, empowering women and girls to create secure relationships, etc.
+To prevent the above, the CDC recommends things like booster seats, child restraints, and seatbelts for auto accidents.
+Most of all, you need to help create a culture of sports safety and make fall prevention education part of clinical care.
+And it should be part of drug care overdose prevention, and safe, nurturing care for kids.
+Last, it should focus on empowering women and girls to create secure relationships, etc.

 County statistics from 2014 show: